DMM TOC > 100 Retail Letters, Cards, Flats, and Parcels > 170 Media Mail|

-The Media Mail rate is charged per pound or fraction thereof; any fraction of a pound is considered a whole pound.
-(Rate application is identical for the single-piece and presort rates.)
+Media Mail is charged per pound or fraction thereof; any fraction of a pound is considered a whole pound.
+(Price application is identical for the single-piece and presort prices.)
 For example, if an item weighs 4.225 pounds, the weight (postage) increment is 5 pounds.
-The minimum postage rate per piece is that for a piece weighing 1 pound.
+The minimum postage per piece is that for a piece weighing 1 pound.

-Barcode Discount.
 The barcode discount applies to Media Mail machinable parcels (see 101.3.3) that are included in a mailing of at least 50 pieces of Media Mail.
-The pieces must bear a correct, readable barcode for the ZIP Code shown in the delivery address as required by 708.5.0, Barcoding Standards for Parcels.
+The pieces must bear a correct, readable barcode for the ZIP Code shown in the delivery address as required by 708.5.0, Standards for Package and Extra Service Barcodes.

 All Media Mail must bear a delivery address.
 The delivery address on each piece must include the correct ZIP Code or ZIP+4 code.
 Alternative addressing formats under 602.3.0 may be used.
 Each piece must bear the sender's return address.